saltyorg/docs/docs/sandbox/apps/ouroboros.md

 ## What is it?

-[Ouroboros](https://github.com/pyouroboros/ouroboros){: target=_blank rel="noopener noreferrer" } will automatically update your running Docker containers to the latest available image.
+[Ouroboros](https://github.com/pyouroboros/ouroboros) will automatically update your running Docker containers to the latest available image.

 A python-based alternative to watchtower